aqualinkd/AquachemD/README.md

 - **It talks to what you already have.** MQTT with Home Assistant auto-discovery out of the box, a built-in web dashboard, and — if you're running [AqualinkD](https://github.com/aqualinkd/aqualinkd) for pool automation — dosing that's automatically synchronized with your filter pump schedule.
 - **It's built for real pool hardware**, not a hobbyist proof of concept: industrial Atlas Scientific EZO sensor circuits, GPIO-driven relay pumps, and hardware/software safety interlocks that stop dosing the moment something looks wrong.
 - **It's honest about safety.** Dosing acid and chlorine into water that isn't flowing is a genuine hazard — not just an inconvenience.
 AquachemD is built around interlocks first, dosing logic second.
+- **A better dosing strategy**, [Real-world tuning notes](docs/dosing_strategy.md) walk through how one setup landed on its numbers — including a comparison against how Pentair, Jandy & IPS controllers approach the same problem, and why a tuned table can outperform their generic formulas.

 ## What it actually does